DS-156E Form: E1 & E2 Visa Applications

 • the applicant must be employed in either a supervisory or executive capacity, or possess specialised skills that are essential to the enterprise’s successful and efficient operation, where ordinarily skilled or unskilled workers generally do not qualify.

-The requirements for an E-2 treaty investor visa can be broken down as:
+The requirements for an E-2 treaty investor visa include:

 • the investor, either real or corporate, must be a national of a qualifying treaty country